NREL/HPC/docs/Documentation/Systems/Kestrel/Environments/gpubuildandrun.md

 ## General notes for all examples

-* All examples run myrestore to set the environment to a know state.
+* All examples run module_restore to set the environment to a know state.
 See above.
 * Many of the examples unload  PrgEnv-cray/8.5.0 and nvhpc/24.1 to prevent conflicts with other modules.
 * There is a compile and run of one or more programs.
 * MPI programs are run with srun or mpirun on one or two nodes.
 Mpirun is used with some versions of NVIDIA's environment because srun is not supported.